 - Rising inflation

-Unlike a plain-vanilla bond, which pays a fixed rate of interest, a floating-rate bond has a variable rate that resets periodically.
-The advantage of floating-rate bonds, compared to traditional bonds, is that interest-rate risk is largely removed from the equation.
-While an owner of a fixed-rate bond can suffer if prevailing interest rates rise, floating rate notes can pay higher yields if prevailing rates go up.
+Unlike a basic bond, which pays a fixed rate of interest, a floating-rate bond has a variable rate that resets periodically.
+The advantage of floating-rate bonds, compared to standard bonds, is that any risk due to changing rates is in large part removed.
+While an owner of a fixed-rate bond can suffer if the current interest rates rise, floating-rate notes can pay higher yields if existing rates go up.
 As a result, they tend to perform better than standard bonds when rates are rising.

 Since credit risk is the main driver of how well a high yield bond performs, the asset class tends to do well when the market improves.
-This isn’t true for all areas of the bond market, since stronger growth is often accompanied by higher rates.
-As a result, an environment of faster growth can help high yield even as it hurts Treasuries or other rate-sensitive areas of the market more vulnerable to rate changes.
+This isn’t true for all areas of the bond market since stronger growth often goes hand in hand with higher rates.
+As a result, a market of faster growth can help high yield bonds, even as it hurts other parts of the market more vulnerable to rate changes.

 Emerging Market Bonds